spokenprim618/PokemonObjectProject/README.md

-Note:Once you create another pokemon object and push it to the array, move on to the step 3b and then when you're done with 3b, you may go back and create more objects to your javacsript or work on extra credit.
+Note:Once you create another pokemon object and push it to the array, move on to the step 3b and then when you're done with 3b, you may go back and create more objects in your javacsript or work on extra credit.
 The project is individual but of course feel free to discuss solutions with your breakout peers.